babsonnexus/stream-link-manager-for-channels/README.md

 ![slm_logo_v2](https://github.com/user-attachments/assets/caf56400-1523-4efa-b9be-7306942f9f06)

 ---
-# Streaming Library Manager for Channels
+# Streaming Library Manager
-In <b>[Channels DVR](https://getchannels.com/)</b>, users have the ability to add "<b>[Stream Links](https://getchannels.com/docs/channels-dvr-server/how-to/stream-links/)</b>" and "<b>[Stream Files](https://getchannels.com/docs/channels-dvr-server/how-to/stream-files/)</b>" as local content.
-They can also integrate additional <b>[custom stations](https://getchannels.com/custom-channels/)</b> by integrating streaming m3u playlists.
+Dealing with all the media options available nowadays is a massive pain!
+For instance, in <b>[Channels DVR](https://getchannels.com/)</b>, users have the ability to add "<b>[Stream Links](https://getchannels.com/docs/channels-dvr-server/how-to/stream-links/)</b>" and "<b>[Stream Files](https://getchannels.com/docs/channels-dvr-server/how-to/stream-files/)</b>" as local content.
+They can also have additional <b>[custom linear stations](https://getchannels.com/custom-channels/)</b> by integrating streaming m3u playlists.
 And then there are even more ways to customize the experience!
 While these tools are powerful, they have limitations that often require a fair bit of maintenance and knowhow.
 But what if we could make the whole process a little... easier?

+Making these tasks a seamless and simple experience is the purpose of <b>Streaming Library Manager</b> and it's set of custom add-on tools.
+Currently, the available options are:

+* **Streaming Library Manager for Channels** [Default]
+* **Streaming Library Manager Solo Edition**

 <i><b>NOTE:</b> Some of the visuals seen in the videos and in the screen shots below may be out of date as updates to format and functionality have been applied to the program.</i>